CSCfi/csc-user-guide/docs/quantum-computing/helmi/first-quantum-job.md

 ### Decomposing the circuit

-The next step is to decompose the quantum circuit you've jsut created into it's *basis gates*.
+The next step is to decompose the quantum circuit you've just created into it's *basis gates*.
 These basis gates are the actual quantum gates on the quantum computer.
 The process of decomposition involves turning the above Hadamard and Controlled-X gates into something that can be physically run on the quantum computer.
 Helmi's basis gates are the two-qubit Control-Z and a the one-qubit rotational gate around the x-y plane.
 In Qiskit these are defined by `basis_gates = ['r', 'cz']`.

 ```python
 basis_gates = ['r', 'cz']